 The Nominating, Compensation and Corporate Governance Committee will consult with the Chairman of the Board of Directors particularly when concerning matters relating to executive Directors and senior officers.
+Most significant actions during the year.

 The main activities and actions carried out by the Nominating, Compensation and Corporate Governance Committee of the Board of Directors of Telefónica, S.A. during 2016 concerned the powers and duties of the Committee, due to both legal requirements and also to the interest of the matter arising in each case in accordance with such powers.
 The Nominating, Compensation and Corporate Governance Committee has analysed and informed a number of questions which include the following: